snehilvj/dmc-docs/docs/areachart/areachart.md

 .. exec::docs.areachart.referencelines

 ### clickData
-You can use the  `clickData` property in a callback to get data from latest click event.
+Use the `clickData` property in a callback to retrieve data from the most recent click event.
+To get the name of the clicked series, use the `clickSeriesName` property.

 .. exec::docs.areachart.clickdata

+### hoverData
+Use the `hoverData` property in a callback to retrieve data from the most recent hover event.
+To get the name of the hovered series, use the `hoverSeriesName` property.

+.. exec::docs.areachart.hoverdata

+### highlightHover

+Set `highlightHover=True` to highlight the series when hovered, mirroring the behavior of hovering over chart legend items.
 ### Styles API

+.. exec::docs.areachart.highlighthover

 This component supports [Styles API](/styles-api).
 With Styles API, you can customize styles of any inner element.
 For more information on styling components,  please also refer to the [Mantine Styles](https://mantine.dev/styles/styles-overview/) documentation.